 On 7 June 2017, the multilateral instrument (MLI) was signed covering 68 jurisdictions, including the Netherlands, Belgium, Luxembourg and Switzerland.
+In the meantime several other jurisdictions have signed the MLI raising currently the number to 87 signatories.
 The MLI should accelerate the implementation of key Base Erosion and Profit Shifting (BEPS) measures into a large number of bilateral tax treaties.
 The overview below shows whether the bilateral tax treaties of the four jurisdictions with their most important treaty partners are so-called ‘Covered Tax Agreements’ (CTA) to which the MLI applies.

 Moreover, it sets out the impact of the so-called principal purpose test (PPT) of article 7 of the MLI (MLI PPT) on those CTAs.
 The PPT is an anti-abuse provision that should deny application of treaty benefits in certain situations.

 A number of outcomes regarding the PPT are possible between treaty partners: